abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-digital-era.md

 ---
 title: What is the 'digital era'?
 subtitle: >-
-  Understanding the digital era is critical to make it work for you and your organisation.
+  Understanding the digital era is crucial to making it work for you and your organisation.
 date: '2021-01-04'
 excerpt: >-